-In the first quarter of 2016, we entered into an employment agreement with Mr. Risser.
+In July 2020 we entered into an employment agreement with Dr. Eck.

-Mr. Risser's employment agreement includes non-competition and non-solicitation provisions that will prohibit him from competing with us, soliciting our customers or employees, or hiring our employees for a period of 12 months following the end of his employment with us for any reason.
-He is also subject to confidentiality and invention disclosure and assignment obligations.
+Dr. Eck's employment agreement includes non-competition and non-solicitation provisions that will prohibit Dr. Eck from competing with us, soliciting our customers or employees, or hiring our employees for a period of 12 months following the end of his employment with us for any reason.
+Dr. Eck is also subject to confidentiality and invention disclosure and assignment obligations.

-Mr. Risser is also eligible to receive severance benefits in specified circumstances.
-Upon his death or termination for disability, Mr. Risser would be eligible to receive any earned but unpaid bonus obligation relating to the prior fiscal year and certain other accrued but unpaid obligations.
-Under the terms of his agreement, upon execution and delivery of an irrevocable release of claims against the Company and subject to his continued compliance with the non-competition and non-solicitation, confidentiality and invention assignment provisions, Mr. Risser will be entitled to severance benefits if we terminate his employment without Cause or if he terminates employment with us for Good Reason, absent or in connection with a Change of Control.
+Dr. Eck is also eligible to receive severance benefits in specified circumstances.
+Upon his death or termination for disability, Dr. Eck would be eligible to receive any earned but unpaid bonus obligation relating to the prior fiscal year and certain other accrued but unpaid obligations.
+Under the terms of the agreement, upon execution and delivery of an irrevocable release of claims against the Company and subject to his continued compliance with the non-competition and non-solicitation, confidentiality and invention assignment provisions, Dr. Eck will be entitled to severance benefits if we terminate his employment without Cause or if he terminates employment with us for Good Reason, absent or in connection with a Change of Control.

-The employment agreement for Mr. Risser contains substantially similar definitions of the terms "Cause," "Change of Control" and "Good Reason" as those defined in Dr. Koenig's agreement, discussed above, except that the definition of "Good Reason" in Mr. Risser's agreement includes a material change in geographic location of his employment of at least 50 miles from our Rockville, Maryland headquarters with no ability to telecommute.
-The table below summarizes the schedule of severance benefits Mr. Risser would receive in the event of a qualifying termination.
+The employment agreement for Dr. Eck contains substantially similar definitions of the terms "Cause," "Change of Control" and "Good Reason" as those defined in Dr. Koenig's agreement, discussed above, except that the definition of "Good Reason" in the agreements includes a material change in geographic location of his employment of at least 50 miles from our Rockville, Maryland headquarters with no ability to telecommute.
+The table below summarizes the schedule of severance benefits for Dr. Eck in the event of a qualifying termination.

-The definition of "Disability" in the employment agreement for Mr. Risser is as follows: (a) the executive being determined to be totally disabled as defined by guidelines of the then-existing Company disability insurance plan in which the executive is participating, or (b) a determination by the Social Security Administration that the executive is "totally disabled" or (c) the executive's inability to engage in comparable professional activity by reason of any medically determinable physical or mental impairment that can be expected to result in death or can be expected to last for a continuous period of not less than twelve months.
+The definition of "Disability" in the employment agreement for Dr. Eck is as follows: (a) the executive being determined to be totally disabled as defined by guidelines of the then-existing Company disability insurance plan in which the executive is participating, or (b) a determination by the Social Security Administration that the executive is "totally disabled" or (c) the executive's inability to engage in comparable professional activity by reason of any medically determinable physical or mental impairment that can be expected to result in death or can be expected to last for a continuous period of not less than twelve months.

-Scenario Salary Continuation Continuation of Health Benefits Acceleration of Unvested Equity Absent a Change in Control 12 months of base salary plus a pro-rated target bonus (as in effect immediately prior to termination) 12 months (or until the executive obtains other employment which provides the same type of benefit, if earlier) None Termination occurs within One Year Following a Change in Control 12 months of base salary plus target bonus (as in effect immediately prior to termination) 12 months (or until the executive obtains other employment which provides the same type of benefit, if earlier) 100% of the shares with respect to which any stock options and any restricted stock units are not vested
+Scenario Salary Continuation Continuation of Health Benefits Acceleration of Unvested Equity Absent a Change in Control 12 months of base salary 12 months (or until the executive obtains other employment which provides the same type of benefit, if earlier) None Termination occurs within One Year Following a Change in Control 12 months of base salary plus target bonus (as in effect immediately prior to termination) 12 months (or until the executive obtains other employment which provides the same type of benefit, if earlier) 100% of the shares with respect to which any stock options and any restricted stock units are not vested

-The tables below provide information with respect to potential payments and benefits to which our named executive officers would be entitled under the arrangements set forth in their respective employment agreement, as described above assuming their employment was terminated without cause, effective as of December 31, 2022, (i) absent a change in control and (ii) in connection with a change in control as of the same date.
+The tables below provide information with respect to potential payments and benefits to which our named executive officers would be entitled under the arrangements set forth in their respective employment agreement, as described above assuming their employment was terminated without cause, effective as of December 31, 2023, (i) absent a change in control and (ii) in connection with a change in control as of the same date.